|Building a custom home in the Antelope Valley, California

 and they also require a tractor to mount them.

-the posts in a straight line, plumb up and down, and close in height.
-A chain link
+posts in a straight line, plumb up and down, and close in height.
+A chain link stretcher

-stretcher bar is a must to take out the slack in the fabric, without it the end result will
+bar is a must to take out the slack in the fabric, without it the end result will be loose

 It amazes me how rabbits can run